 We had lunch at the caravan park next to the Stromoalites, which was a pretty creepy looking place that I wouldn’t want to be visiting at night time alone.
 There were a few shanty type buildings and they each had old post office signs from different random towns on them.
 There was also a shop that had the most random stuff in it.
 It had lots of alcohol and other drinks, but also had $45 silk ties with kangaroos on them, stubby holders that said “I associate with the lowest level of life form”, Indian scarfs and miniature buddah statues.
 Name something random and it was probably there.

 Our next stop was a roadhouse where we were going to change buses and half the group was going on a different bus to return to Perth.
-I miss them (kind of) but am happy now with all the room in the bus.
+I missed them (kind of) but was happy with the extra room in the bus.
 I went from having a single seat to a double seat I can stretch out on and a single seat to put my feet on.
 We spent a lot of time on the bus today but it was way more comfortable!

 Day 4 – Carnarvon and Coral Bay